-The partners and staff of Gaby Hardwicke Solicitors have a long tradition of advising and supporting charities, particularly those with an East Sussex connection.
-Our 2018 Local Cause of the Year is the Dementia Action Alliance and the firm is supporting the local branches of the alliance in Eastbourne, Bexhill and Hastings.
+The partners and staff of Gaby Hardwicke Solicitors have a long tradition of advising and supporting charities.
+Our 2019 Charity of the Year is the Teenage Cancer Trust.
 In addition, the firm established the Gaby Hardwicke Foundation for the benefit of the communities in the towns in which we practise.

 Gaby Hardwicke Foundation